immunIT/octowire-framework/CONTRIBUTING.md

 * Do one commit for each modification/addition/improvement
 * Use explicit commit messages
 * License your code as GPLv3 clause
-* Always start a new module using the [owfmodules.skeleton](XXXXXX) base repository
+* Always start a new module using the [owfmodules.skeleton](https://bitbucket.org/octowire/owfmodules.skeleton/) base repository

 ## Creating a new module

-Create an issue on [offmodules.skeleton](XXXXXXXXXX) with these details:
+Create an issue on [owfmodules.skeleton](https://bitbucket.org/octowire/owfmodules.skeleton/) with these details:

 * Module name (owfmodules.CATEGORY.NAME)
 * A short description